 An Apprehended Violence Order is a Court Order.
-If the Defendant breaches a condition of the Order, he/she will be charged with a criminal offence.
-If, for example, you invited the Defendant to your house when the Apprehended Violence Order prohibits the Defendant from coming to your house, this would still be a breach.
-As long as the Orders are in force, the Defendant must obey them.
+If the Defendant breaches a condition of the Order, he/she may be charged with a criminal offence.

 You should keep a copy of your Apprehended Violence Order on you at all times and call the police if the Defendant breaches any of the conditions listed on it.